These regulations and revised tariffs were agreed at the Committee meeting held on the 9th September 2019.

 Where dinghies remain in the boat park from the previous charging period then the offered discounts will only apply if payment is received by the 31st March or 30th October as appropriate.
 Any vessel returning to the boat park at a later date can claim the discounts as long as the fees are paid in advance.

 The hard standing/parking fee will be paid for the periods 1st April to 31st October and 1st November to 31st March.
-The hard standing/boat park fee for yachts includes one tender up to 3 meters stored under the yacht or on a ‘paid for’ trailer or cradle and which does not occupy additional space.
+The hard standing/boat park fee for yachts includes one tender up to 10 feet stored under the yacht or on a ‘paid for’ trailer or cradle and which does not occupy additional space.
 The tender shall be marked with the current parent vessel’s name.
 All boats and trailers left on club premises must be clearly marked with the boats name, and identified by the boat park marker.

 All members requiring berths should complete and submit the appropriate form and remittance regardless of whether they were allocated a space in the previous period.
 All forms must include details of the vessels insurance and be signed.